The ‘Uber-fication’ of the Moving Industry

 The growth of on-demand moving services tells us one simple fact – incorporating technology into your core business operations matters.
 Consumers are hungry for digital experiences, and finally there’s a way to help out.
 As we head into 2016, moving companies across the country are abandoning old tools and trading them in for new technology solutions to streamline their operations.

-For example, several moving companies work with core software providers, like IGC Software or EWS, to help them automate anything from offering Updater to their customers to streamlining customer reporting and automating driver/packer inventories.
+For example, several moving companies work with core software providers, like MoveHQ, to help them automate time-consuming processes.
+Core software for moving companies help moving companies offer Updater to their customers, streamline customer reporting, ease drivers’ lives, track warehouse items, and so much more.